-That means buying from your local farm shops, markets, or vegetable sections of supermarkets, and cooking your purchases at home.
+That means buying from your local farm shops, markets, or meat, fish, and vegetable sections of supermarkets, and cooking your purchases at home.
 That’s the only way you’ll know exactly what you’re eating.

 Processed foods in packets, boxes, tins, bottles, or bags often contain chemicals such as flavours, colourants, consistency modifiers, and preservatives, all of which are an additional burden on your detox organs – your liver and kidneys – and much more likely to give you heartburn.

 If you look at your profile in a mirror and see you’re shaped like an apple, it’s time to lose some centimetres from your waist.
 Then you’ll be able to recline or lie down without your big tummy squashing your stomach and other internal organs.

 There are several articles on weight loss on this website to help you, and in the right-hand column there’s also a link to our YouTube channel, where there is a selection of videos about how to lose weight and keep it off.

 Please feel free to contact me via the comment box below, if you need some helpful suggestions for losing weight.